How To Create an Effective Landing Page In 2024

 In online marketing, it’s difficult to get people to trust you as a brand.
 If a consumer is unfamiliar with you, reviews and testimonials from other people like them will add to your credibility.

-In fact, a recent consumer survey by Bright Local revealed that “91% of consumers trust online reviews as much as personal recommendations”.
+In fact, a recent consumer survey by Bright Local revealed that “91% of consumers trust online reviews as much as personal recommendations.”
 This demonstrates how social proof can influence a buyer.

 • Testimonials

-• Case Studies
+• Case studies

-• Customer Ratings & Reviews
+• Customer ratings & Reviews

-• Influencer Endorsements
+• Influencer endorsements

 • Certifications

-• Brand/Client Logos
+• Brand/Client logos

-• Subscriber Counts
+• Subscriber counts

-• Social Shares Counts
+• Social share counts

 One of the best landing page design tips is to place your social proof near the CTA button to boost the strength of your messaging.
-Finally, to have a professional-looking landing page, add a photo thumbnail and name to the testimonial.
+Finally, to have a professional-looking landing page, add a thumbnail and name to the testimonial.
 This will help increase conversions.

-In the landing page example below, LILT leverages two types of social proof, client logos, and testimonials.
+In the landing page example below, LILT leverages two types of social proof–client logos, and testimonials.
 As you can see, social proof occupies a large part of the landing page to increase trust.

-LILT social proof on landing page
+LILT landing page example

-Step #8: Add Tracking
+Step 8: Add tracking

 You’ve done all the hard work and created your very own landing page.
 But, wait, how do you know if it’s actually performing well?
+Well, you don’t.
+Not before you add tracking to your campaign.

-Moosend platform add tracking to landing page
+Moosend landing page analytics

 Keeping track of who’s visiting your landing page and what actions they’re taking is essential to optimize your marketing campaigns.

-Step #9: Set SEO Settings
+Step 9: Set SEO fields

 When optimizing your landing page, you should pay attention to the following: